How to make a handmade copper leaf mobile perfect for Fall. The craft kit includes all the supplies you need. A simple DIY craft tutorial idea.

 - 4 pieces that measure 30 inches long

-Starting with the large wooden ring, take a strand that is 36-inches long and thread into each hole.
-You want the coming out of the bottom to have a length of 18-inches.
+Starting with the large wooden ring, take a strand that is 36 inches long and thread it into each hole.
+You want the coming out of the bottom to have a length of 18 inches.
 Get the strand to the right length and then string the top part of the thread around the wooden ring and up through the same hole.
 Do the same to the three remaining holes on the ring.

 Take the smaller ring and the lengths of 30-inch wax linen thread.
 This ring has eight pre-drilled holes.
 Do the same as above, threading the linen thread through every other hole, leaving 18 inches at the bottom.

 Bring in the larger ring and thread the top thread (not the 18-inch tails) through the empty holes in the smaller ring.
-Measure the length of thread between the larger ring and the smaller ring at 3 1/4-inch, then secure in place by looping the thread around and pushing through the same hole as done before.
+Measure the length of the thread between the larger ring and the smaller ring at 3 ¼ inches, then secure in place by looping the thread around and pushing through the same hole as done before.